RSRef Real space refinement: atomic structure vs. map

 Radii

-The accuracy of density statistics (correlation, least-squares residual etc.) improves with atom_extent.
+The accuracy of density statistics (correlation, least-squares residual etc.) improves with --atom_extent.
 While larger is always better, there are diminishing returns as the contribution from distant atoms declines.
-Although likely B-factor-dependent, empirically, there is less gained beyond atom_extent greater than 2.5 x resolution.
+Although likely B-factor-dependent, empirically, there is less gained beyond --atom_extent greater than 2.5 x high_resolution.

 B-factors